-You must analyze the needs of your mobile users, given that most of the traffic these days come from mobiles.
+You must analyze the needs of your mobile users, given that most of the traffic these days comes from mobiles.

 What can you do?

-You can consider minimising the content that is taking twice as much space as it takes on the desktop, adjust the font sizes so that the content is readable and arrange the website elements in such a way that your CTA buttons are prominent.
+You can consider minimizing the content that is taking twice as much space as it takes on the desktop, adjusting the font sizes so that the content is readable, and arranging the website elements in such a way that your CTA buttons are prominent.

 In short, to optimize your responsive design, you must prioritize and remove unnecessary content so that your website viewers only view the important content which makes them take the desired action

 #2 Giving more spaces

 Cluttering up the whole space of your website is another mistake that most website owners make.